 American citizens in Malaysia are subject to local law and judicial procedures, which differ significantly from those in the United States and may not afford the protections available under U.S. law.
-Our Consular Information Sheet provides some further information.
+Our Consular Information Sheet and our Guide for U.S. Citizens arrested in Malaysia (PDF 394KB) provides some further information.

 If you are arrested, you should ask the police to notify the American Embassy immediately at 03-2168-5000.
 Under the 1963 Vienna Convention on Consular Relations, the Malaysian government is obliged to notify the Embassy expeditiously of the arrest or detention of an American citizen.